Configuring the Integrations Component and Plugin

 @property {string} [description] - Optional text for the component description.

-Use the following to render the component.
-Note that the component will render within the div mentioned earlier:
+Use the following code to render the component.
+The component renders within the div element mentioned earlier:

 <div id='boomi'>{component will render here with full context}</div>